csci338/fall2024/pages/_assignments/lab03.md

 Once you click the green "Create repository" button, you'll see some instructions.
 We're going to follow the ones labeled "push an existing repository from the command line."

+> ### Important: Use the ssh protocol
+You'll note that when you make a new repository, there are two ways to interact with GitHub: HTTPS and SSH.
+Please make sure that the **SSH** button is selected (not HTTPS) and that your origin looks something like this: `git@github.com:csci338/your-repo.git`

 Note that the second command is redundant since we already call our default branch `main`.
 But let's go ahead and do it anyway.